Middle Tennessee Selected To Repeat As League Favorite

 Her accomplishments since being named the seventh head coach in program history on April 20, 2001, are simply amazing.

-Adams, who recently signed a contract extension to keep her with UTEP through the 2017-18 season, has achieved plenty.
+Adams, who received a six-year contract extension following the Miners' run to the finals of the 2014 WNIT, has achieved plenty.

 Adams, a two-time C-USA Coach of the Year (2008 & 2012) while also being a finalist for the national distinction once, has compiled a mark of 235-165 to easily surpass the individual she supplanted (Sandra Rushing; 123-175, 11 years) as the all-times wins leader in program history.
 Her squad has finished at .500 or better nine times, including eight winning seasons, to surpass the amount (seven) of such campaigns in the 27 years before.